Kxvin1/life-dashboard/docs/project-plan.md

 ### Deployment

 - Frontend Hosting: Vercel (Hobby tier) - Ideal for Next.js applications, providing automatic deployment and scaling.
-- Backend Hosting: Render (Free/Hobby Tier) - Chosen for its ease of deployment from Git, native support for Python/FastAPI (using standard WSGI servers like Uvicorn), integrated PostgreSQL (alternative to Neon if preferred, though Neon is specified).
+- Backend Hosting: Render (Free/Hobby Tier) - Chosen for its ease of deployment from Git, native support for Python/FastAPI (using standard WSGI servers like Uvicorn), integrated PostgreSQL (alternative to Railway if preferred, though Railway is specified).
-- Database: Neon (Free tier)
+- Database: Railway (Free tier)

 ## Best Practices & Standards